Is Rhinoplasty Worth It? My Nose Job Experience

 What You Don't Know About Getting a Nose Job

-We love to look at the before and after pictures of nose jobs recipients.
+We love to look at the before and after pictures of nose job recipients.
 How many have you seen?
 But the photos don't tell the whole story.

-Do they show how the nose job may cause minor but permanent difficulties breathing?
-How you can't breathe through your nose because it gets too dry, and how things never smell the same, post-surgery?
-How you'll always have difficulty wearing a scuba mask?
+Do they show how the nose job may cause minor, but permanent, difficulties breathing?
+How you can't breathe through your nose because it gets too dry, and how things never smell the same post-surgery?
+Or, how you'll always have difficulty wearing a scuba mask?
 How it also changes your smile?

 I will tell you how my life changed after my nose job, so that you know what to expect if you decide to go for it.

 My Nose Job: Before and AfterClick thumbnail to view full-size